ossf/tac/process/working-group-lifecycle.md

 * Have at least 5 regular members from at least 3 different organizations attending regularly as recorded in meeting minutes.
 * Request TAC approval.
 TAC will vote to approve or provide constructive guidance

+## To remain `Active`:

+A WG is expected to continue operating per the above guidelines, and to provide the TAC with quarterly status updates, and to approach the TAC when seeking approval of substantial changes (such as when accepting or promoting new Projects).

 ## Once `Active`: